-The creation of HÖFÐI Reykjvík Peace Centre provides the Institute of International Affairs with the opportunity of expanding its research areas that will lead to a greater emphasis on the challenges now facing modern societies, such as climate change, immigration and refugee issues, increased diversity, as well as rising nationalism and populism in the mainstream discourse.
-HÖFÐI Reykjavík Peace Centre will also organise open seminars at the University of Iceland, focused on the role of cities and citizens in promoting peace.
-To promote the different research fields within the Institute, an annual international conference will be organised by HÖFÐI Reykjavík Peace centre, in collaboration with local and international partners, bringing together different actors in a dialogue on youth, peace and security.
+The creation of Höfði Reykjavík Peace Centre provides the Institute of International Affairs with the opportunity of expanding its research areas, which has lead to a greater emphasis on the challenges now facing modern societies, such as climate change, immigration and refugee issues, increased diversity, as well as rising nationalism and populism in the mainstream discourse.
+Höfði Reykjavík Peace Centre also organises open seminars at the University of Iceland, focused on the role of cities and citizens in promoting peace.
+Höfði Reykjavík Peace Centre organizes an international conference on 10/10 each year under the theme The Imagine Forum: Looking Over the Horizon, bringing together different actors in a dialogue on youth, peace and security.
 Furthermore, the Centre established a summer course in peace education for children of diverse origins in June 2016, in collaboration with the with the Youth Committee of the City of Reykjavík, the Icelandic Red Cross and the Education and Youth outreach programme at the University of Iceland.